threefoldfoundation/info_sdk/src/6_develop/code/storage/code_storage.md

 ### Overview
 The aim is to create a simple S3 archive solution by following a few steps:
+- create and pay for capacity pools in which you reserve the capacity that your workloads will run on
-- create (or identify and use) an overlay network that spans all of the nodes needed in the solution
+- create (or identify and use) an overlay network workload that spans all of the nodes needed in the solution (through the capacity pools)
 - identify which nodes are involved in the archive for storage and which nodes are running the storage software
-- create reservations on the storage nodes for low-level storage.
+- create workloads on the storage nodes for low-level storage.
 Create and deploy zero-DB's
 - collect information of how to access and use the low-level storage devices to be passed on to the S3 storage software
 - design the architecture, data and parity disk design
 - deploy the S3 software in a container